 The availability of partnership support grants from this fund will vary from year to year based on a fixed percentage of the principal plus interest of the monies available in the PS-LMEF (Pacifica Synod Latino Ministry Endowment Fund).

-The application period for the 2023 grants is now open.
-The grant application may be found here.
-The 2023 application period will close on December 31, 2022.
+The application period for the 2023 grants is closed.
+The 2024 application period will open in late October 2023.
+At that time, the application will be posted on this page.
 Prior grant award recipients must have provided an accounting of how those funds were used before any new applications will be considered.